jVtec1/cst205_project/README.md

 ---How to run program---
 1) Download the files into a folder.
+2) #IMPORTANT
-2) Download from both the main and push branch.
+3) Download from both the main branch and push branch.
+4) Make sure all files are in the same folder(this may need to be done manually after downloading).
+5) #
-3) Open the folder using your terminal (cd folderName)
+6) Open the folder using your terminal (cd folderName)
-4) Run the base.py file (flask --app base --debug run)
+7) Run the base.py file (flask --app base --debug run)
-5) Copy the https Link into your browser, looks like this ex: (http://127.0.0.1:5000)
+8) Copy the https Link into your browser, looks like this ex: (http://127.0.0.1:5000)
-6) Browse Website
+9) Browse Website
-7) Link to Github repository: https://github.com/jVtec1/cst205_project.git
+10) Link to Github repository: https://github.com/jVtec1/cst205_project.git
-8)
+11)